 The Boiling Water Reactor (BWR): The second most common in the world.
 The water boils, generating steam directly in the reactor core.
 They have only two circuits.
-It is a kindof light water reactor.

-The light water-cooled graphite-moderated reactor (LGR and RBMK): Models of Russian origin. "light water" is normal water.
+The light water-cooled, graphite-moderated reactor (LGR and RBMK): Models of Russian origin.
+"Light water" is normal water.

 The fast reactor (LBR, or LMFBR): It does not slow down the neutrons of the chain reaction and cools with liquid sodium.
 They are in the prototype and research phase.

 Molten salt reactors: They are a developing technology that uses a mixture of molten salt as coolant and fuel.